-When you’re managing a team that needs to travel for work purposes, there’s no such thing as being over-prepared.
-That’s why travel risk management is such an important element to keep in mind and to learn how to navigate in an expert manner.
+When managing a team that needs to travel for work, there’s no such thing as being over-prepared.
+That’s why travel risk management is so important to remember and learn how to navigate.

 What is travel risk management?

-Travel risk management is the process many companies utilize to protect their traveling employees from any risks that might occur.
-From analyzing any potential dangers to knowing how to act in case they happen, travel management isn’t just about prevention, but also about monitoring and giving the appropriate response.
+Travel risk management is the process many companies utilize to protect their employees from any risks that might occur while traveling.
+From analyzing potential dangers to knowing how to act if they happen, travel management isn’t just about prevention but also monitoring and responding appropriately.

-Companies with teams that partake in business travel should have a travel risk policy in place created by HR and legal specialists.
-This policy should already be created even before the first instance of corporate travel and should continually be updated based on the learnings from each previous corporate travel experience.
+Companies with teams that travel for business should have a travel risk policy in place created by HR and legal specialists.
+This policy should be created before the first instance of corporate travel and should continually be updated based on the learnings from each previous corporate travel experience.

-But, what is the best way of managing travel risk and which elements should you take into consideration for travel risk planning?
+But what’s the best way to manage travel risk, and which elements should you consider for travel risk planning?

 7 key points in managing travel risk

-Business travel safety can be a very extensive process.
-But, if you follow these 7 points, you’ll cover the most important aspects.
+Business travel safety can be an extensive process.
+If you follow these 7 points, you’ll cover the most important aspects.

-Travel risk management starts long before the moment your employee leaves on their business trip.
-If you prepare and engage in travel risk planning, you’ll have to navigate through fewer problems later on.
+Travel risk management starts long before your employees leave for their business trips.
+If you prepare and engage in travel risk planning, you’ll have to navigate fewer problems later on.

-When creating a travel risk assessment, be mindful of the following aspects:
+When conducting a travel risk assessment, keep the following aspects in mind:

-Every aspect of security – would your employee be safe at that destination, considering their religion, gender identity, or sexual orientation?
+Every aspect of security – Would your employee be safe at that destination considering their religion, gender, or sexual orientation?

-- Health overall situation – are there any mandatory vaccines or any epidemics they should be aware of?
+- Overall health situation – Are there any mandatory vaccines or epidemics they should be aware of?

-- The political climate of the destination – are there any street manifestations, change of power, or political unrest?
+- The destination’s political climate – Are there any street demonstrations, changes of power, or political unrest?

-- Safe forms of transportation – would be reaching the final destination pose any risks?
+- Safe forms of transportation – Would reaching the final destination pose any risks?

-Solution: set news alerts and threat monitoring for the destination your employee will travel to and adapt to the situation accordingly.
+Solution: Set news alerts and threat monitoring for the destination your employee will travel to, and adapt accordingly.

 2. Mitigating existing risk

-Some destinations will present higher risks that you can’t avoid.
-What you can do, however, is to do your best to minimize the danger your employee might encounter.
+Some destinations present higher risks you can’t avoid.
+However, you can do your best to minimize the danger your employee might encounter.

-From adding a stronger business travel insurance policy to finding alternative routes in case of canceled flights or finding a contact that can accompany your employee to key meetings – you should always prioritize their wellbeing.
+From adding a stronger business travel insurance policy or finding alternative routes in case of canceled flights to finding a contact to accompany your employee to key meetings, you should always prioritize their well-being.

-Solution: consider the needs of your employee, based on what imminent dangers they might encounter, and think of outside-of-the-box solutions to meet them.
+Solution: Consider the needs of your employee based on what imminent dangers they might encounter, and think of outside-the-box solutions to meet them.

 3. Communicating with your employees

 Proper communication is key when it comes to travel risk management.
-You not only need to communicate your existing policy to your employees before they travel, but you need to be present or available during their business trip, so you’re able to respond to their needs in a timely manner.
-Anything from a dedicated contact person to a business travel safety advisor, who can operate a hotline or a chat would work in providing speedy and relevant solutions.
+Not only do you need to communicate your existing policy to employees before they travel, but you also need to be present or available during their trip so you can respond to their needs in a timely manner.
+Providing a dedicated contact person or a business travel safety advisor who can operate a hotline or chat would help provide quick and relevant solutions.

 Laws and regulations, like everything else, tend to evolve over time.
-Because of this, any policy you might have created might become obsolete if you don’t keep them constantly updated.
+As a result, any previously created policy might become obsolete if you don’t keep it updated.

-The legal team of your company should keep your travel risk policy up to date, as well as make sure that your business travel is up to code.
+Your company’s legal team should keep your travel risk policy up to date and make sure your business travel is up to code.
 Your employees should also be informed of the proper business travel safety regulations.

 5. Be mindful of duty of care

 Duty of care is the legal responsibility of taking care of employees and not exposing them to harm.
-This means that you shouldn’t expose your team to any situations that might be dangerous or result in their harm, even if you’ve taken all the necessary precautions.
+This means you shouldn’t expose your team to situations that might be dangerous or result in harm, even if you’ve taken all the necessary precautions.

-Solution: don’t overstep your employees’ comfort and send them into a dangerous situation.
-Find solutions or alternatives for that business trip, like finding another, safer location or trying to do everything remotely.
+Solution: Don’t ignore employees’ comfort and put them in dangerous situations.
+Find solutions or alternatives for that business trip, like finding a safer location or doing things remotely.

 6. Personalize and adapt from case to case

-Travel risk management should cover a multitude of scenarios and instances, but you can’t guarantee to be prepared for everything.
+Travel risk management should cover various scenarios, but you can’t guarantee you’ll be prepared for everything.

-That’s why you need to be able to adapt and overcome any situation you may face.
+That’s why you need to be able to adapt to any situation you may face.
 It’s important to maintain flexibility and be ready to adapt your travel risk management from situation to situation.

-Solution: ask returning employees how their trip went and analyze their experiences, either via surveys or one-to-one meetings.
-That way, you can create a bigger library of incidents and experiences that can help you move forward.
+Solution: Ask returning employees how their trips went and analyze their experiences, either via surveys or one-on-one meetings.
+That way you can create a bigger library of incidents and experiences to help you move forward.

 Travel risk management is usually a term HR and legal departments face, but not necessarily the rest of your employees.
-It’s important to educate your team in understanding their rights, as well as their responsibilities.
+It’s important to educate your team on their rights and responsibilities.

-Solution: given that you know your employees best, adapt the communication style to the most effective one – a meeting, an email, a presentation—and let them know that your company will always have their backs if anything happens during a business trip.
+Solution: Given that you know your employees best, adapt to the most effective communication style—a meeting, email, or presentation—and let them know the company will always have them covered if anything happens during a business trip.

-A successful and safe business trip is also dependent on how well-organized it is.
-On a jam-packed business trip, every moment counts.
-Making sure you have a seamless connection between your flight, accommodation, and office means you can have an easier time preparing and your employee will have a smoother travel experience.
+A successful and safe business trip depends on how well it’s organized.
+On a jam-packed business trip, every minute counts.
+Ensuring seamless connections between your flight, accommodations, and office means you can have an easier time preparing and your employee will have a smoother travel experience.

 With Booking.com for Business, you can have all of these elements taken care of.
 Find great bookings, reliable car rentals, and affordable plane tickets for your business trips with our tool.